Aimeedeer/bigannouncement/doc/hacklog.md

   - At 3:16, she clicked the up right side of `Records`, which I see didn't at all on my own!
   - I finally know where to put my content hash.
     Here I had to precede the hash with `/ipfs/`, whereas with Unstoppable Domains I did not.
   - Though it took a while to show our webpage.
-Ethereum tx confirmed slow as usual
+Ethereum tx confirmed slowly.
 -  I spent 2.11 USD valued Ether gas fee for the first deployment tries.
 It might be costly for hosting a frequently updated website.

 Finally [bigannouncement.eth] works!
 (If you have the appropriate browser extension)